-While most of you started Daylight Savings (DST) this weekend, in fact Hawaii did not join you.
+While most of you started Daylight Savings (DST) this weekend, in fact, Hawaii did not join you.
 Hawaii has never observed daylight saving time under the Uniform Time Act, having opted out of the Act’s provisions over fifty years ago.
-Now it looks like the rest of the world may soon join Hawaii in eliminating this practice.
+It still looks like the rest of the world may soon join Hawaii in eliminating this practice.

 Answer: Hawaii sunrise and Hawaii sunset times do not vary much.